About Sickle Cell Disease

 Ongoing Clinical Trial for Rivipansel

 In 2011, GlycoMimetics entered into a worldwide license agreement with Pfizer for the development and, if approved by applicable regulatory authorities, commercialization of rivipansel.
 GlycoMimetics was responsible for development through the Phase 2 clinical trial, and Pfizer is now responsible for all future clinical development and commercialization of rivipansel.
 Pfizer is currently conducting the RESET (Rivipansel: Evaluating Safety, Efficacy and Time to Discharge) study—a Phase 3 clinical trial assessing the efficacy and safety of rivipansel for the treatment of VOC in individuals hospitalized with sickle cell disease who are six years of age or older.
 For more information on the RESET study, visit: http://www.resetsicklecell.com/.
-Topline results for this trial are expected in the fourth quarter of 2018.
+Topline results for this trial are expected in the second quarter of 2019.